MicrosoftDocs/sdk-api/sdk-api-src/content/netfw/nc-netfw-pfn_fwenumdynamickeywordaddressbyid0.md

 If the object returned via *dynamicKeywordAddressData* is non-NULL, then its *pNext* field is always null.

-You must free the the returned addresses object by calling [FWFreeDynamicKeywordAddressData0](nc-netfw-pfn_fwfreedynamickeywordaddressdata0.md).
+You must free the returned addresses object by calling [FWFreeDynamicKeywordAddressData0](nc-netfw-pfn_fwfreedynamickeywordaddressdata0.md).

 ## -see-also